 Click the 'Decode' button

-Once you type the VIN Into the GMC truck VIN decoder, you have to hit the ‘decode’ button to start the VIN check.
-Provided that you use the VIN lookup, the decoding should take less than a minute.
+Once you type the VIN Into the GMC truck VIN decoder, you have to hit the 'decode' button to start the VIN check.
+Provided that you use the VIN decoder, the decoding should take less than a minute.

 Read the GMC VIN report